neumann-mlucas/StringArt.jl/README.md

 ```

 > keep the number of pins bellow 250 and the image size bellow 1000.

-> number of iteration steps is dependent on the image size.
+> the number of iteration steps is dependent on the image size.
 For size between 500 and 800, 2000 iteration is more than enough.

 ### Gallery